4Christinelh4/CTF/README.md

 ## Spoiler alert 😈
 ### SQL injection 1 🌶
 ### SQL injection 2 🥓
+- How to find out the name of the database?
 ### CSRF 🚨
 ### Reflected XSS 🛸
+- When you put "abcd" in the question form and submit, you will find the content you typed showing in the url.
+### Stored XSS 🥞
+- Hmmmm, maybe try using
+    ```
+    <script>alert("the course is poorly designed")</script>
+    ```
+    in any comment box :D
+### Broken access control 🗝

+## Limitations
+This website is designed for cyber security learners to perform attacks.
+I planned to make a version that protect the website from all the above attacks, for example, with CSRF tokens implemented and sanitizations of user inputs.
+However, the version is not finished due to the time limit.